Question

 Resume Experts • 10+ Years Experience

 The word "prepare" describes the act of getting ready or making arrangements for something.
-While this word shows planning ability, it often comes across as passive and doesn't fully capture the strategic thinking and execution skills that employers value.
+While this action is fundamental to many roles, using "prepare" on your resume can make your contributions sound passive and routine rather than strategic and impactful.

 Better Alternatives to Use Instead